Large Language Model Sentinel: LLM Agent for Adversarial Purification: Abstract

 \section{Abstract}

 Over the past two years, the use of large language models (LLMs) has advanced rapidly.
-While these LLMs offer considerable convenience, they also raise security concerns, as LLMs are vulnerable to adversarial attacks by some well-designed textual perturbations.
+While these LLMs offer considerable convenience, they also raise security concerns, as LLMs are vulnerable to adversarial attacks by the well-designed textual perturbations.
 In this paper, we introduce a novel defense technique named Large LAnguage MOdel Sentinel (LLAMOS), which is designed to enhance the adversarial robustness of LLMs by purifying the adversarial textual examples before feeding them into the target LLM.
 Our method comprises two main components: a)~Agent instruction, which can simulate a new agent for adversarial defense, altering minimal characters to maintain the original meaning of the sentence while defending against attacks; b)~Defense guidance, which provides strategies for modifying clean or adversarial examples to ensure effective defense and accurate outputs from the target LLMs.
 Remarkably, the defense agent demonstrates robust defensive capabilities even without learning from adversarial examples.
-Additionally, we conduct an intriguing adversarial experiment where we develop two agents, one for defense and one for defense, and engage them in mutual confrontation.
+Additionally, we conduct an intriguing adversarial experiment where we develop two agents, one for defense and one for attack, and engage them in mutual confrontation.
 During the adversarial interactions, neither agent completely beat the other.
-Extensive experiments on both open-source and closed-source LLMs demonstrate that our method effectively defends against adversarial attacks, thereby enhancing adversarial robustness.
+Extensive experiments on both open-source and closed-source LLMs demonstrate that our method effectively defends against adversarial attacks, thereby enhancing adversarial robustness. \keywords{Adversarial Robustness \and Adversarial Purification \and Large Language Model (LLM) \and LLM Agent.}